flaviocopes/nextjs-handbook/README.md

 ### Ecosystem Compatibility

-Next.js plays well with the rest of the JavaScript, Node and React ecosystem.
+Next.js plays well with the rest of the JavaScript, Node, and React ecosystem.

 ### Automatic Code Splitting